planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 Choosing one compression algorithm or another depends on several factors.
 In general, if your are going to use your data primarily for rendering, JPG is a good choice as although it produces a lossy compression, it can be considered as visually lossless.
 If the data being compressed is an actual measurement (DEM, Temperature, and so on) or any other value not representing an image, lossless compression is the better option, as the original values are preserved.

-LZW compression works better with data with repeated patterns, so it is of particular interest for those layers with large areas of a single values, such as layers that might contain large parts of no-data values or with categorical values, like the image shown below.
+LZW compression works better on data with repeated patterns, so it is of particular interest for those layers with large areas of a single values, such as no-data values or with categorical values, like the image shown below.

 .. figure:: imgs/categories.png

+   *Image categories*

-TIFF format files support internal tiles, which is a useful for large tile sizes—having each tile file internally tiled can speed up operations.
+TIFF format files support internal tiles, which is a useful for large tile sizes.
+Having each tile file internally tiled can speed up data access operations.

 .. todo:: think the above statement needs some clarification